eloquent-lab/eloquent-lab.github.io/task-preference-prediction/index.md

 *This stage defines the final system rankings based on our private test set and offers you further opportunity to explore various approaches.*

 * We release our private test set without human-annotated preferences  and explanations (see Data below).
 The private test set can be found at [HuggingFace](https://huggingface.co/datasets/Eloquent/preference_prediction) (see the ```test``` split).
 * We offer a baseline based on [```meta-llama/Meta-Llama-3.1-8B-Instruct```](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct).
 The codebase can be found [here](./baseline.py).
 Please find an example for running the baseline on the development set: ```python3 baseline.py --dataset_split validation```.
 The code will save the baseline predictions for the *second* sub-task in the required format (see **Submission** for more details below).
 You can benchmark your systems against the baseline on our development set.
 You can improve the baseline as part of your submission.
-Our baseline will also be ranked on our private test leaderboards.
+Our baseline will also be ranked on our private test leaderboard.
 * We provide an [official evaluation script](./evaluation_script.py), which is used during both development and private test stages.
 Please refer to the **Experimental setup** section for more details.

 ### Data